 3. The Grand Canyon is Important for Local Communities

 We know Arizona as the Grand Canyon State, and visitors to the Grand Canyon helped make Tourism the number one export industry in the state during 2019.
 In 2019, tourists in Arizona contributed $3.8 billion dollars in taxes alone.

 Given the size of the Grand Canyon, and being the second most visited national park in the United States, it isn’t hard to imagine how the Canyon benefits its surrounding communities.
 A national park service report showed that over 6.2 million recreational visitors came to Grand Canyon National Park in 2018 and spent $667 million in communities around the park (Williams, Tusayan, Cameron, etc.).

 This spending supported over 9,000 jobs in the local area and had a cumulative benefit to the local economy of $938 million.
 And that report isn’t including the west rim of the canyon where the Hualapai people have also turned to tourism through their native land.
-Through Grand Canyon tours and permits, the Hualapai tribe relies almost entirely on the canyon for its livelihood.
+Through Grand Canyon and hoover dam tours and permits, the Hualapai tribe relies almost entirely on the canyon for its livelihood.

 There is another tribes that own part of the canyon, and It is said that the Havasupai tribe issues roughly 350 camping permits daily, with permits selling out within months of going on sale.
 That’s nearly $18 million per year in tourism revenue on the low end just on camping permits!

 4. The Grand Canyon is Important for Wildlife